Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: Actor-Critic RL based on the Two-Stage Formulation

 By the definition of $U$, we have $U(x,t,r)=\Phi(x,t,y;\Xi^{*,r})$ where $\Xi^{*,r}$ is defined by $W^{\Xi^{*,r}}=\{(x,t,y)|t<r\ {\rm or} \ (x,t,y)\in W^{\Xi^{*}}\}$.
 Therefore, the function $U$ can also be evaluated using Theorem \ref{pe-phi}.

-The second one is $V(x,t,z)=f^{x,t}(x,t,z)$, which represents the equilibrium value function of the outer problem, and it can approximate the original problem's optimal value function with sufficiently small $\lambda$.
+The second one is $V(x,t,z)=f^{x,t}(x,t,z)$, which represents the equilibrium value function of the outer problem.
 In each step, when the strategy of the outer problem is $\Upsilon$, the agent should evaluate $f^{p,s}(x,t,z;\Upsilon)$, which is defined by

 with $\eta^{\Upsilon}=\eta^{x,t,z,\Upsilon}$ being the auxiliary singular control generated by $\Upsilon$ at $(x,t,z)$.
 The martingale characterization of $f^{p,s}(x,t,z;\Upsilon)$ is given in the next result. \begin{theorem} Let $\Upsilon$ be an admissible auxiliary singular control law and $f^{p,s}(x,t,z;\Upsilon)$ be a given function.
 Then $f^{p,s}(x,t,z;\Upsilon)$ is the value function of $\Upsilon$ if and only if the process